 Here’s a breakdown of the management scenarios Android enterprise supports:

-As can be seen, there’s a lot of flexibility for supporting most business requirements baked right in, with the additional – the most common – management scenario, where the organisation controls the device but permits some personal usage, available with Android 8.0 and so far supported only by MobileIron.
+As can be seen, there’s a lot of flexibility for supporting most business requirements baked right in, with the additional – the most common – management scenario, where the organisation controls the device but permits some personal usage (COPE), available with Android 8.0 and so far supported only by MobileIron.
 All of these scenarios are available as soon as Android enterprise has been enabled on the EMM platform of choice.

 There are two ways of enabling Android enterprise, the first and original is through a G Suite managed domain that requires either an existing G Suite subscription or a free single-user account used for little more than initial setup and, optionally, managed app approval.
 If domain verification hasn’t already been done through G Suite, the business will need to undertake a couple of tasks to prove they own the domain they’re setting AE up against.